madprops/nap/README.md

 ## Help

-Using --help will show a summary of all available arguments.
-As well as print the version at the top.
+Using --help will show a summary of all available arguments, headers, examples, and notes.

 ## Version

-Using --version will show a string that is left to the user to define completely.
-This is defined when using `parse_args`, for instance `parse_args("My Program (version 1.2.3)").
-If no version is provided then it will use a default "No version information." string.
-So it's advised to always fill this.
+Using --version will show all the headers.